limbernie/limbernie.github.io/_posts/2018-03-28-derpnstink-walkthrough.md

 ### Background

-Mr. Derp and Uncle Stinky are two system administrators who are starting their own company, DerpNStink.
-Instead of hiring qualified professionals to build up their IT landscape, they decided to hack together their own system which is almost ready to go live...
+Mr. Derp and Uncle Stinky are two system administrators starting their own company, DerpNStink.
+Instead of hiring qualified professionals to build up their IT landscape, they decide to hack together their own system which is almost ready to go live…

 ### Information Gathering